xy660/NexusEJS/doc/quick_start-en.md

 **Use closures judiciously to avoid unnecessary memory consumption.
 Closures are only triggered when a lambda expression or function references variables outside its scope.**

+**Closures capture by value.
+Number and boolean types are copied, and modifications do not affect the original variables.**

 Example:

 ```javascript